saramorgan/LWCGettingStarted/README.md

 The final version will be a Lightning page that contains multiple components used to search for products and display a list of product tiles.
 Users can select one of the tiles to see more product detail and access a link for editing the product.

+**NOTE**
+If you encounter problems with the code, please consider adding an issue to this repo

 ![carved-rock-logo-yellow-reduced](https://user-images.githubusercontent.com/1944098/199588374-9f24407b-9acd-42a7-8dec-2f4b494ada59.png)

 ## Table of Contents